mmosaffa/Visual-Polarization-Measurement-Using-Counterfactual-Image-Generation/README.md

 # Visual-Polarization-Measurement-Using-Counterfactual-Image-Generation
 This paper, we introduce the Polarization Measurement Using Counterfactual Image Generation (PMCIG) method, which combines economic theory with generative models and multi-modal deep learning to fully utilize the richness of image data and provide a theoretically grounded measure of polarization in visual content.
+(Link to the Paper: https://arxiv.org/pdf/2503.10738)

 ---------------------------------------------------------------------------------

-# 📰 Political Image & Text Multimodal Analysis

 This repository contains data, models, and code for analyzing political news images and text using multimodal machine learning.
 It combines scraped metadata, politician images, and counterfactuals to study polarization, prediction, and interpretability.